SplunkNet/public/gliderecord/README.md

 //
 incidentGR.chooseWindow(10, 20);

-// Find all records where the Short Description is empty incidentGR.addNullQuery('short_description');
+// Find all records where the field is empty / not empty incidentGR.addNullQuery('short_description');

-// Find all records where the Short Description is NOT empty incidentGR.addNotNullQuery('short_description');
+incidentGR.addNotNullQuery('short_description');

-// Find all active incidents, equal to: incidentGR.addQuery('active', true);
+// Find all active/incative records, same as .addQuery('active', true/false);
 incidentGR.addActiveQuery();

-// Find all inactive incidents, equal to: incidentGR.addQuery('active', false);
 incidentGR.addInactiveQuery();
 ```